Lesser known safari destinations of East Africa – Wild Voyager Blog

 Liwonde National Park

 One can witness herds of elephants, lions, rare wild dogs, cheetahs, leopards, hyenas, kudu, bushbuck, and more.
 Black rhinos are occasionally spotted as well.
 There is a healthy population of hippos and Nile crocodiles who like to laze around in the Shire River.
-Over 350 bird species including the brown-breasted Barnet, Lilian’s lovebird, and Pel’s fishing owl can be observed in Liwonde.
+In Liwonde, one can observe over 350 bird species, including the brown-breasted Barnet, Lilian’s lovebird, and Pel’s fishing owl.

 Visitors can enjoy traditional safaris and even opt for boat safaris along the Shire River.